Examples and usage guidelines for form control styles, layout options, and custom components for creating a wide variety of forms.

 Form text

-Block-level or inline-level form text can be created using .form-text
+Block-level or inline-level form text can be created using .form-text.

-.
+Form text below inputs can be styled with .form-text.
 If a block-level element will be used, a top margin is added for easy spacing from the inputs above.

 Your password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.